Master Global Policy Studies

 School of Law

-The Law School's first-year curriculum includes six one-semester four-unit substantive law courses: Civil Procedure, Constitutional Law I, Contracts, Criminal Law, Property, and Torts.
+The Law School's first-year curriculum includes six one-term four-unit substantive law courses: Civil Procedure, Constitutional Law I, Contracts, Criminal Law, Property, and Torts.
 One of these six courses will include a writing component, which adds a unit of credit to the course.
-The rest of the first-year curriculum includes one semester of Legal Analysis and Communication (3 units), Persuasive Writing and Advocacy (2 units), and an optional elective course of 2-3 units in the spring semester.
+The rest of the first-year curriculum includes one term of Legal Analysis and Communication (3 units), Persuasive Writing and Advocacy (2 units), and an optional elective course of 2-3 units in the spring term.
 The first year program in the law school usually totals 30 units of credit.

 Global Policy Studies